openvinotoolkit/openvino/docs/install_guides/troubleshooting-steps.md

    ```
    If OpenVINO was successfully installed, nothing will happen.
 If not, an error will be displayed.

-* If you installed OpenVINO Runtime by using the installer, you can search "openvino" in Apps & Features on a Windows system, or check your installation directory on Linux to see if OpenVINO is there.
+* If you installed OpenVINO Runtime using the installer, you can search "openvino" in Apps & Features on a Windows system, or check your installation directory on Linux to see if OpenVINO is there.

 * If you installed OpenVINO Runtime from APT, use the `apt list --installed | grep openvino` command to list the installed OpenVINO packages.